 - Consider publishing your Strategic Objectives on your website.
 Sometimes, for reasons of confidentiality this won’t be possible – but for some organizations (such as public sector or not-for-profits) this is a great way to communicate transparently with your stakeholders.
 Here’s an example of how we do this in Cascade using our API: http://www.itsmycity.me

-This guide will walk you through all the steps to create a perfect strategic plan.
+Our strategic planning guide will walk you through creating your vision statement, values, focus areas & strategic objectives.
 Click the download button below.

 There are a number of scenarios and examples we came up with, so we actually created a separate article with good strategic objectives, you can use as a reference and adjust for your strategic planning.
 You’ll also find examples of objectives in the finance sector, customer satisfaction, product/innovation, people and culture, and operations.